Krysten Ritter

 Krysten Alyce Ritter (born December 16, 1981) is an American actress, musician, author, and former model.
 After an early modeling stint, she appeared on the UPN noir mystery series Veronica Mars (2005–2006) and the CW comedy drama series Gilmore Girls (2006–2007).
-Her breakthrough role was Jane Margolis on the AMC drama series Breaking Bad (2009–2010), a character she reprised in its spinoff film El Camino (2019).
-She headlined the ABC sitcom Don't Trust the B---- in Apartment 23 (2012–2013) before playing the character Jessica Jones on the superhero series Jessica Jones (2015–2019), The Defenders (2017), and is set to reprise the role in the second season of Daredevil: Born Again (2026), all set in the Marvel Cinematic Universe.
-She also appeared in the Max miniseries Love & Death (2023).
+Her breakthrough role was playing Jane Margolis on the AMC drama series Breaking Bad (2009–2010), a character she reprised in its spinoff film El Camino (2019).
+She headlined the ABC sitcom Don't Trust the B— in Apartment 23 (2012–2013) before playing the character Jessica Jones in the Marvel Cinematic Universe series Jessica Jones (2015–2019), The Defenders (2017), and Daredevil: Born Again (2026–present).
+She appeared in the Max miniseries Love & Death (2023).

 Ritter's early film roles include the romantic comedies 27 Dresses (2007), What Happens in Vegas (2008), Confessions of a Shopaholic (2009), and She's Out of My League (2010).
 She wrote, co-produced, and starred in the comedy Life Happens (2011).
-This was followed by roles in the horror comedy Vamps (2012), the comedy drama Listen Up Philip (2014), the Veronica Mars continuation (2014), the biographical drama Big Eyes (2014), the comedy drama The Hero (2017), and the dark fantasy Nightbooks (2021).
+Those roles were followed by parts in the horror comedy Vamps (2012), the comedy drama Listen Up Philip (2014), the Veronica Mars continuation (2014), the biographical drama Big Eyes (2014), the comedy drama The Hero (2017), and the dark fantasy film Nightbooks (2021).

-Outside of acting, Ritter serves as a singer and guitarist for the indie rock duo Ex Vivian, and released the psychological thriller novel Bonfire in 2017.
+In addition to acting, Ritter is both a singer and guitarist for the indie rock duo Ex Vivian, and she wrote the psychological thriller novel Bonfire in 2017.

 Early life

-Ritter was born on December 16, 1981, in Bloomsburg, Pennsylvania, the daughter of Garry Ritter and Kathi Taylor.
-She was raised in rural Shickshinny, Pennsylvania, where her mother, stepfather, and sister live; her father lives in nearby Benton.
+Ritter was born on December 16, 1981, in Bloomsburg, Pennsylvania the daughter of Garry Ritter and Kathi Taylor.
+She grew up in rural Shickshinny, Pennsylvania, where her mother, stepfather, and sister live; her father lives in nearby Benton.
 She is of German, Scottish, and English descent.

 Career

 Early career

-Ritter was scouted by a modeling agent at the age of 15 at her local shopping center, the Wyoming Valley Mall, during a modeling event.
-In a Philadelphia Style magazine interview, Ritter said she was "tall, gawky, awkward, and really, really skinny."
-While in high school, she traveled to New York City and Philadelphia to model, and signed with the Elite Model Management agency and Wilhelmina Models.
-Ritter moved to New York and established an international modeling career, appearing in print ads and on television.
+Ritter was scouted by a modeling agent at the age of 15 at her local shopping center, the Wyoming Valley Mall in Wilkes-Barre, Pennsylvania during a modeling event.
+In a Philadelphia Style magazine interview, she said she was "tall, gawky, awkward, and really, really skinny."
+While in high school, she traveled to New York City and Philadelphia to model.
+She then signed with the Elite Model Management agency and Wilhelmina Models, Ritter moved to New York and subsequently established an international modeling career, appearing in print ads and on television.
 She did magazine, catalog, and runway work in Tokyo, New York City, Paris, and Milan.